From Single to Album: What to Expect at Mastering

 What to Send

-If I mastered the singles, I will have the masters on file and in most cases the mix files as well.
-What I need from you are the mix files for any new tracks, and we can pick up from there.
-If remastering the singles is on the table, let me know and I will pull the original mix files from the session.
+If I mastered the singles, I will have the masters on file and in most cases the pre-masters as well.
+What I need from you are the pre-master files for any new tracks, and we can pick up from there.
+If remastering the singles is on the table, let me know and I will pull the original pre-masters.
+In most cases I will recommend it.
+Hearing a single again in the context of a full album often reveals things that were not audible when it was standing alone, and that is worth acting on when the option is there.

-If the singles were mastered elsewhere, send me those masters alongside the new mix files.
+If the singles were mastered elsewhere, the ideal is getting the original pre-master files so I can start from the same place as everything else.
+That is not always possible, and if it is not, send me the finished masters alongside the new pre-master files.
 That gives me a reference point for where they are starting from and what I am working to match or improve on.

 Remastering vs. Matching